kslng/website/src/type/casting.md

 bool'-135.77;   // true
 ```

+For more information on the boolean type in KSL check out [this page](./booleans.md).

 > [!IMPORTANT]
 > Casting cannot be done on arrays or structs, you'll have to manually cast the elements or fields.
 Casting is not a custom method you can implement for a type.